bbqz007/zhelper/xml/event/README.md

 ## zhelper/event/zamples
-libevent, libev and libuv samples, programming in c++11, are given.
+libevent, libev and libuv samples, programming in c++11 and async coding with lambdas, are given.

 these samples show you what are similar and different.